ksimoens/Global-Biodiversity-Patterns/README.md

 - **Output**: output format:

-	- **grid_XXXX.csv**: csv file with a diversity matrix for the simulation grid.
+	- **grid_XXXX.csv**: csv file with a diversity matrix for the simulation grid if the abundances are written out.
+	If the diversity matrix writing is not active, only a diversity column is written out.
-	XXXX represents a unique identifier and can be the simulation time at which the grid was printed.
+	XXXX represents a unique identifier and represents the replicate number.
 	Columns are:
 		- *lon*: longitudinal coordinate of the grid cell as defined by Worm and Tittensor (2018)
 		- *lat*: latitudinal coordinate of the grid cell as defined by Worm and Tittensor (2018)

+		If the diversity matrix is active:
 		- *$spec$*:
 		All remaining columns represent a unique species.
 		Column names are the unique simulation identifiers for the species.
 		Values are the total number of entries of a particular species found in a particular grid cell.

+		If the diversity matrix is not active:
+		- *diversity*: number of species in the local cell
+		0-value = cell is not active

 	- **PARAM_file.txt**: a txt file with information on the simulation parameters.

+- **OutputExample**: example of a simulation run
+The files contain the same information as described under the 'Output' directory.
+Additionally, plots are added under the 'plots' directory:

+	- *residual_distribution.png*: statistical distribution of model residuals
+	- *residual_map.png*: spatial distribution of model residuals
+	- *scatter.png*: scatter plot with information on the linear regression between empirical data and simulation output
+	- *simulation_mean.png*: map of the mean simulation results
+	- *simulation_sd.png*: map of the standard deviation of the simulation results